-You can check your balance anytime online at mybenefits. conexis.com, or with CONEXIS's automated phone service at 800-482-4120.
+You can check your balance anytime online or in the mobile app.
 Each time a reimbursement is issued, you'll receive an Explanation of Benefits, either posted to your online account (if reimbursed by direct deposit) or via U.S. mail (if reimbursed by check), that reflects your current account balance.
 Toward year's end, you'll receive a statement of year-to-date account activity to ensure you are aware of your remaining balance.